fbuermann/CysteineScreen/README.md

 ## Automated design of the variable primers

-We make use of the **mutagenesisPrimerPair** function from the **CysteineScreen** package to design the variable forward and reverse primers.
+We make use of the **makePrimerPair** function from the **CysteineScreen** package to design the variable forward and reverse primers.
 The function takes the sequence template, the target residue and a substitution codon (“TGC” for cysteine in our case).
 It returns the parts of the forward and reverse primers that contain the homology regions plus a 5’ extension which introduces the mutation.
 The function does not add *Bsa*I restriction sites, so we need to take care of this.

-The **mutagenesisPrimerPair** function adheres to the following rules:
+The **makePrimerPair** function adheres to the following rules:

    + If required, use an alternative codon upstream of the mutation to give a GTGC or TTGC overhang upon *Bsa*I cleavage.